mytute/git-teacher/README.md

 # or you can take one side quickly
-git checkout --ours -- path/to/file # keep *your* version of the file git checkout --theirs -- path/to/file # keep *incoming/remote* version of the file
+git checkout --ours -- path/to/file # keep *your* version of the file git checkout --theirs -- path/to/file # keep *incoming/remote* version of the file git rm composer.lock # or you can remove file

 $ git diff --check # Quick check for leftover conflict markers by showing line numbers of files
 $ git commit